 4) Litigation & the Legal System: Unfortunately, you usually lose in litigation.
 As someone who has been in the courtroom for trials and hearings, and who has guided cases from their initial disputes through final judgment, take my word for it when I say that litigation is bad news for everyone and is very rarely worth its risk and trouble.

 However, when collecting money and unpaid accounts, it is a fact of life.
-Successful credit professionals must learn as much as possible about the litigation process to make sure their company benefits without getting burned.
+Successful credit professionals must learn as much as possible about the litigation process to make sure their company can actually navigate the legal system to collect effectively without getting burned.

 Great Credit Professionals Understand Why Payment Problems Arise